Default_avatar

 13 Votes Created

-Marisa Raya, Economic Development Strategy Project Manager about 9 years ago
+Marisa Raya, Economic Development Strategy Project Manager almost 10 years ago

 The Economic Development Strategy could provide a platform for different city departments to review service delivery processes and establish performance metrics.